Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

 At this stage, the Shiba Inu puppy’s vision and hearing drastically improves.

-The puppy should not for any reason, be separated from his mother and littermates at this time.
+The puppy should not be separated from his mother and littermates during this time of socialization.

 Puppies benefit from their mother’s milk even though weaning starts during this period.